PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification_en.md

     `POST /multilabel-image-classification`

-    - The request body attributes are as follows:
+    - The request body properties are as follows:

         | Name | Type | Description | Required |
         |------|------|-------------|----------|
         |`image`|`string`|The URL of the image file accessible by the service or the Base64 encoded result of the image file content.|Yes|
         |`inferenceParams`|`object`|Inference parameters.|No|

-        The attributes of `inferenceParams` are as follows:
+        The properties of `inferenceParams` are as follows:

         | Name | Type | Description | Required |
         |------|------|-------------|----------|
         |`topK`|`integer`|Only the top `topK` categories with the highest scores will be retained in the result.|No|

-    - When the request is processed successfully, the `result` of the response body has the following attributes:
+    - When the request is processed successfully, the `result` of the response body has the following properties:

         | Name | Type | Description |
         |------|------|-------------|
         |`categories`|`array`|Image category information.|
         |`image`|`string`|Image classification result image.
 The image is in JPEG format and encoded in Base64.|

-        Each element in `categories` is an `object` with the following attributes:
+        Each element in `categories` is an `object` with the following properties:

         | Name | Type | Description |
         |------|------|-------------|